MeetBhuva1125/Suicide-and-depression-detection/README.md

 Each notebook outputs classification reports to evaluate model performance in detecting and distinguishing between suicidal and depressive text data.

 ---

-This update includes information on how to incorporate the GloVe embeddings into your project.
-Let me know if you'd like further adjustments!